CartoDB/airship/packages/components/src/components/as-histogram-widget/README.md

   { start: 80, end: 90, value: 60 },
 ];
 ```

+#### **backgroundData**: HistogramData[] = []

+This property must be an array of Histogram data compatible with the current data.
+This means that:

+- They are equal in length
+- For continuous histograms, all start / end ranges are the same
+- For categorical histograms, all categories are the same

+Whenever a bucket has a value of zero, the value on this array for that bucket will be displayed instead.
+This is useful when using the histogram to filter a visualization.
+The visualization might return 0 for everything outside your selection, but you might want to have the background information for context purposes.

 #### **color**: string = '#47DB99'
 Overrides default bar color.
 Default value is `#47DB99`